top of page

 This set the foundation for her skills as a Captain, where one of the most important things is owning the ability to fix the many things that can and always break on sailboats.

 While most captains may not see fixing broken boat systems as creative, when Heather wasn't sailing, she was studying sculpture and education at Boston University.
 Her creative side came through in sailing when she got to use her hands, something that was very natural to her.
-After the kick start in the engine room with Delly, Heather has continued to cultivate this skill over years.
-To this day, she does her own mechanical work on her custom built solent rigged aluminum sloop, that she lives on full time in Sausalito with her three kids.
+After the kickstart in the engine room with Delly, Heather has continued to cultivate this skill over the years.
+To this day, she does her own mechanical work on her custom-built Solent rigged aluminum sloop, which she lives on full time in Sausalito with her three kids.

 Heather on her custom aluminum sailboat, 'Carodon'.